yomorun/yomo-vhq-backend/README.md

 This showcase demonstrates how to build a realtime [Presence](https://en.wikipedia.org/wiki/Presence_information) Sync Service of [Metaverse Workplace - Virtual Headquarters](https://techcrunch.com/2020/11/18/virtual-hqs-race-to-win-over-a-remote-work-fatigued-market/) with Geo-distributed Cloud Architecture by [YoMo](https://github.com/yomorun/yomo) and [Socket.IO](https://socket.io/).

-Nowadays, users care about low-latency event transfermation, but backend services usually deployed to a dedicated cloud region, CDN is used for static resources, we need a CDN-like architecture but for upstream data and realtime computing.
+Nowadays, users care about low-latency event streaming.
+But backend services usually deployed to a dedicated cloud region and CDN is used for static resources.
+We need a CDN-like architecture but for upstreaming data and realtime computing.
 This showcase introduce a easy way to reach the goal.

 ## 🧑🏼‍🏫 Architecture Explanation